-Students are requested to consult their tutors or the University's Inclusion team10 before making an application for Faculty approval.
-In the case of alternative assessments, the choice of substitute is determined by the module leader on condition that it (i) meets the validated module learning outcomes for that particular element of assessment (and any professional body requirements); (ii) is confirmed with the external examiner11; and (iii) is verified by the responsible Programme Leader or Head of Department.
+Once a programme or module is validated, reasonable adjustments (such as additional time for an examination) or alternative assessments (substituting one form of assessment for another) may be accessed by students with specific learning difficulties or disabilities.
+Students are requested to consult their tutors or the University's Inclusive Services25 team before making an application for Faculty approval.
+In the case of alternative assessments, the choice of substitute is determined by the module leader on condition that it (i) meets the validated module learning outcomes for that particular element of assessment (and any professional body requirements); (ii) is confirmed with the external examiner26; and (iii) is verified by the responsible Programme Leader or Head of Department.